FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 #### postVideoStream

+verb
- * verb: POST
+: POST

+endpoint
- * endpoint: /ManageVideoStream/postVideoStream
+: /ManageVideoStream/postVideoStream

+returns
- * returns: uid
+: uid

 ##### parameters

+streamAddress
-* "streamAddress": the IP of the video server.
+: the IP of the video server.

+streamPort
-* "streamPort": the port the video server respond to.
+: the port the video server respond to.

+streamPath
-* "streamPath": the unique path of the video stream* "alias": a name for the stream.
+: the unique path of the video stream* "alias": a name for the stream.

+streamProtocol
-* "streamProtocol": the type of protocol used (e.g. rtsp, rtmp, raw).
+: the type of protocol used (e.g. rtsp, rtmp, raw).

 ###### Example body